 The former is plant-based, while the latter is fat-based, typically from animal sources.
 As you know this is something that goes against the values we hold so dearly as vegans.

 Having said that, since there is such a thing called a ‘vegan keto diet’, let’s try and see from a health perspective whether common ground is possible.

 The questions, though, are: is it recommended for vegans?
 Is it healthy?
-Is a plant-based keto diet approved by health nutritionist and doctors?
+Is it approved by health nutritionists and doctors?

 To be honest, the general consensus is quite negative.
 While many swear that a vegan keto diet works, experts have opposing positions about it.

 First, let’s examine what a keto diet really is.

 Simply put, it increases fat intake and reduces carbohydrates so that the body reaches a state of ketosis.
 This is when the body burns ketones for fuel instead of glucose.

 Of course, when vegans go on a keto diet, their fat intake will come from plants that are much healthier compared to fat sources from animals such as butter, cheese, and eggs.
 Further, they may consider combining their diets with vegan supplements such as vegan multivitamins to complement their overall nutrition.